thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 ` app/models/message_inviter.rb@efca7623

 Note that there is no clear boundary between the base class and the subclasses.
-The subclasses access reusable behavior by invoking private methods like `render_message_body` inherited from the base class.
+The subclasses access reusable behavior by invoking private methods inherited from the base class, like `render_message_body`.

 ### Composition